 Empathetic problem solving conversations

 This has been Matt’s mantra for years.
 He first heard it at his daughter’s Confirmation ceremony.
 He was so taken by its simplicity, and potential efficacy, that he immediately committed it to memory.
 Ten years later, it has become such a driving force behind his interactions with humans that you can find it written on Post-it notes scattered throughout his office and home.

 Whenever Matt is faced with a human problem, The Mantra guides his problem solving process.
 He believes every person and every situation should be faced with an open mind.
 Put simply, this means we should be open to everyone’s abilities- even if they are not always obvious or they face certain challenges.
 The next step is to just listen, without judgement and without bias.
 Then, with an open heart, he works with clients to find a compassionate solution.

-If something is not working properly, Matt reframes the situation, in light of The Mantra, to figure out the problem.
-He has discovered that roads can almost always be unblocked by figuring out when a mind was closed, someone didn’t listen or a party failed to show adequate compassion.
+If something is not working properly, Matt and Matthieu reframe the situation, in light of The Mantra, to figure out the problem.
+They have discovered that roads can almost always be unblocked by figuring out when a mind was closed, someone didn’t listen or a party failed to show adequate compassion.

 In short, following The Mantra is a process for approaching all human problems with empathy.
-This may sound overly emotional, but Matt’s career has taught him that empathy makes good business sense.
+This may sound overly emotional, but both Matt’s and Matthieu's careers have taught them that empathy makes good business sense.
 Why?
 Because introducing empathy into the workplace creates a safe place for people to be honest.
 This openness helps people make solid organizational decisions.